Monday, February 21, 2022

 Accompanied by cameraman Chris (Roland Buck III) and sound guy Dale (Dan Lippert) so that she can make a documentary about the search for her past, Margot travels to New York and is introduced to Jacob (Tom Nowicki), the Bailer family patriarch and her biological grandfather.
 Jacob offers them a room for a few days, and while Chris and Dale try capturing some of the local flavor, Margot goes off in search of answers for questions she's had all her life.
 But the deeper she digs, the closer she comes to learning that some mysteries should stay unsolved.

 Paranormal Activity: Next of Kin is not a particularly good movie.
 It takes cues not just from the past movies in the series with the occasional cheap jump scare, but from the horror flicks released by A24 in recent years.
 Movies like Robert Eggers' The Witch or Ari Aster's Hereditary and Midsommar, flicks that are less dependent on jump scares and more focused on building an esoteric sense of dread.
 (And cults, can't forget the cults.)
-The big difference is that Next of Kin isn't nearly as good as either of those movies.
+The big difference is that Next of Kin isn't nearly as good as those movies.
 Any effective scares to be found are few and far between, and the rest is nothing that hasn't been seen in a hundred other horror movies.
 It doesn't even bring anything new to this franchise beyond changing the setting from suburban California to a farm in New York.
 It's a dull, ultimately pointless movie that's only worth watching if you've run out of any other scary movies to watch this Halloween weekend.

 Director William Eubank doesn't really do much to garner any sort of enthusiasm, or suspense, or any sort of reaction at all from the audience.
 I'm not even really sure Eubank knew what kind of movie he really wanted to make.
 There's a ton of odd editing choices, a handful of scenes (especially during the climax) that suddenly go into slow motion for a few seconds, and even a bit near the end of the movie that looks like it was shot traditionally instead of in the handheld "found footage" style.